-(Right above: A British casualty clearing station - the one pictured here under canvas for mobility if and whenever the necessity were to arise - being established somewhere in France during the early years of the War: Other such medical establishments were often of a much more permanent nature. - from a vintage post-card)
+(Right: A British casualty clearing station - the one pictured here under canvas for mobility if and when the necessity were to arise - being established somewhere in France in the early years of the War.
+Other such establishments were often of a much more permanent nature. - from a vintage post-card)